 MISSION AND PRINCIPLES

-The Conservatory will provide local jobs in health care, research, education, agriculture, tourist sector, collaborating with local artists, tradesmen, service staff and professionals.
+I aim to use design to create a sense of belonging, community engagement and contribute to positive social impact.
+Passion projects such as The Conservatory will provide local jobs in health care, research, education, agriculture, the tourism sector, collaborating with local artists, tradesmen, service staff and professionals.
 The Conservatory centre will provide a sense of ownership and pride for locals and international visitors alike to help preserve Canadian culture and conserve our land.

 Upon completion, this space will allow for introspection, creativity, research, healing and develop consciousness through specific guided programs and available residencies.

-In my lifetime, I hope to construct buildings that are alternative spaces for living.
-Ones in which people responsibly interact with nature, engage within their community and find purpose throughout life by raising children together, participating in preventative health care, accessible continuing education, creating meaningful roles and support for an ageing demographic.
+In my lifetime, I hope to construct buildings that are sacred spaces.
+Ones in which people responsibly interact with nature, engage within their community and find purpose.
 This centre will provide a culturally rich and high quality of life not for some but for all.
 Within this living community, we can lower our work loads, reduce debt culture by sharing land, knowledge, resources and food, while decreasing transportation and consumption needs.
 The ideal is to seek design solutions and innovative research methodologies for a more sustainable ecological future.

 What makes good design?